bodkan/slendr/README.md

 #### 2. Define broader geographic regions

-In order to make building of population boundaries easier, we can define smaller regions on the map using the function `region`.
+In order to make the definitions of population ranges (below) easier, we can define smaller regions on the map using the function `region`.

-Note all coordinates of are specified in the geographic coordinate system (degrees longitude and latitude), but are internally represented in a projected CRS.
-This makes it easier to define spatial features simply by reading the coordinates from any regular map but makes simulations more accurate (distances and shapes are not distorted because we can use a CRS tailored to the region of the world we are working with).
+Note that all coordinates in *slendr* are specified in the geographic coordinate system (i.e., degrees longitude and latitude), but are internally represented in a projected CRS (in our case, EPSG 3035 as specified above).

+This makes it easier for us to define spatial features simply by reading the coordinates from a regular map but the internal projected CRS makes simulations more accurate (distances and shapes are not distorted because we can use a CRS tailored to the region of the world we are working with).
+The projected CRS takes care of the projection of the part of the world we're interested in from the three-dimensional Earth surface to a two-dimensional map.

 ```r